 5.1 It is understood that the Nursery is under an obligation to report to the appropriate authorities any incident where we consider a child may have been abused, neglected or in some other way harmed either physically or emotionally.
 This may be done without informing the parent or carer, in accordance with our Safeguarding Children Policy.

 5.2 Intimate care can be provided by a male or female member of our staff and can include feeding, washing, dressing, toileting and nappy changing.
-In instances where a parent or carer has requested that a particular member of staff perform certain activities, other members of staff will be informed and a full explanation given.
-Naturally, any confidentiality will be observed.
-Furthermore, the Nursery will ensure that practitioners’ employment rights are not infringed.

 5.3 The Nursery is committed to the identification of and provision for children with Special Educational Needs.
 We believe that the potential of every child in our care is maximised, irrespective of ability, disability, race, gender and social background and to enable equal access to the curriculum in an environment where every child is valued and respected.
 Parents and carers must ensure we have all the relevant information regarding special needs to enable us to appropriately care for your child.

 5.4 In fairness to all our staff and to the clients and children that use our facilities we expect reasonable standards of behaviour at all times.
 We therefore reserve the right to exclude any child whose conduct is, in our opinion, disruptive or in any other way unacceptable to the smooth and efficient running of our Nursery.
 Naturally every effort will be made to avoid this action and may include special needs assessment or one to one care if funding allows.
-We ask all parents / carers to appreciate this and to understand that, in the event of having to exclude any child, all fees are non-refundable.
+We ask all parents / carers to appreciate this and to understand that, in the event of having to exclude any child, all fees to that date are non-refundable.